Rubin Singer

 Singer continued a dynasty of Russian fashion.
-He was the son of immigrants from the USSR who after departing the Soviet Union first settled in Paris, and then in New York.
+He was the son of immigrants from the USSR who, after departing the Soviet Union, first settled in Paris, and then in New York.
 His father, Alex Singer, is a third-generation designer; he designed costumes for the Bolshoi Theater and Stanislavsky theatre.
 His grandfather and namesake Rubin Singer created clothes for the highest officials of the USSR, including Stalin.

-Singer mastered the profession in the care of his father, then went to study at Central Saint Martins in London.
-He then began working in New York.
-There he worked as an associate designer in Oscar de la Renta.
-Then Bill Blass scouted him and hired Singer for head designer position for Blass' three licensees.
-Then Singer became head designer at Kai Milla company, named after the wife of Stevie Wonder and that created the company.
-After two years at Kai Milla and launch of the company Singer left and focused on creating his own collection.
-Singer debuted with his collection during the New York Fashion Week in 2007 and has since created over 90 Women’s couture and ready to wear clothing collections.
+Singer mastered the profession in the care of his father.
+He then went to study at Central Saint Martins in London.
+After his time at Central Saint Martins, Singer began working in New York.
+There he worked as an associate designer for Oscar de la Renta.
+Later, Bill Blass scouted him and hired Singer as head designer for Blass' three licensees.
+Next, Singer became head designer at the newly created Kai Milla company, named after the wife of Stevie Wonder.
+After two years at Kai Milla and the launch of the company, Singer left and focused on creating his own collection.
+Singer debuted with his collection during the New York Fashion Week in 2007 and has since created over ninety women’s couture and ready-to-wear clothing collections.